pjungwir/pgcon-2023-talk-exec-phase/slides.md

 Notes:

 - Here is what our executor nodes inherit from.
-- Each one has a type, just like any node (highlight)
+- Each one has a type, just like any node (highlight).
 - Each gets a reference to its plan node (highlight).
   - That's it's counterpart.
   - Whereas the PlanState is mutable, the Plan node is stable for the whole executor phase.